mmitou/pagecache/README.md

 }
 ```

-## Example: unzip a big zip file in google cloud storage by google cloud functions and go.
+## Example: unzip a big zip file in google cloud storage with google cloud functions and go.

 ### 1. checkout pagecache sample code